 - 21. WFP will continue its humanitarian operations, shifting gradually to increased engagement in smallholder market access, re-engagement in disaster preparedness, nutrition support and social protection.
 This has been welcomed by the Government and other stakeholders. - 22.
 The 2015 country portfolio evaluation noted that WFP was using a weak theory of change to demonstrate linkages between activities and outcomes, and that although the portfolio reflected WFP's technical competence, a lack of focus undermined the effectiveness and sustainability of results.
 The evaluation recommendations that WFP shift to providing technical assistance and explore the potential of cash-based transfers (CBTs) are part of the basis of this country strategic plan (CSP). - 23.
 The findings of the 2015/16 zero hunger strategic review of food security and nutrition, which was based on the targets of SDG 2 and highlighted the challenges faced by smallholder farmers and the need for a food-systems approach to food security, are also part of the basis for this CSP.
-The review was complemented by external assessments of gender, a nutrition, a gricultural value chains, social protection and resilience carried out in 2016. - 24.
-Following a pilot in Nyarugusu refugee camp in 2016/17, cash-based assistance for refugees will be increased to reach 260,000 beneficiaries.
-The use of CBTs has the potential to benefit stakeholders such as local traders and host communities, and is favoured by donors and the Government. - 25.
+The review was complemented by external assessments of gender, nutrition, agricultural value chains, social protection and resilience carried out in 2016. - 24.
+Following a pilot in Nyarugusu refugee camp in 2016/17, cash-based assistance for refugees will be increased to reach 220,000 beneficiaries.
+The use of CBTs has the potential to benefit stakeholders such as local traders and host communities, and is endorsed by donors. - 25.
 In recent years WFP has not been perceived as a significant contributor to the national nutrition response.
-The design of the CSP was accordingly guided by a recent Fill the Nutrient Gap (FNG) study and the WFP Nutrition Policy with a view to gathering evidence to inform programming and hence improve nutrition situation analysis and decision-making.
+The design of the CSP was accordingly guided by a recent Fill the Nutrient Gap (FNG) study and the WFP Nutrition Policy with a view to gathering evidence to inform programming and hence improve nutrition situation analysis and decision-making. - 26.
+Building on Purchase for Progress, the Farm-to-Market Alliance of public and private value chain partners will continue to provide agricultural services for smallholder farmers with a view to upgrading the agricultural market system, including reducing gender inequalities and contributing to women's economic empowerment, and overall economic growth.
+The agricultural activities in this CSP will enable smallholders to produce marketable surpluses to increase their incomes, livelihood resilience and food security: they will address risks that limit smallholders'